AOC Teaches Democrats How to Use Social Media (On Social Media)

 Because nothing says ‘brilliant politician’ like handing out SMACKS on Twitter on a daily basis

 By John Corry, photo from People

-For the record: I do like AOC.
+I like AOC.

 This past Thursday, social media darling (well, actually: all of media outside of conservative circles) rep. Alexandria Ocasio-Cortez from New York and fellow Democrat rep. Jim Hines from Connecticut taught a class to fellow Democrats on just that subject (social media).
-There is no footage of the actual class as far as I’ve been able to find.
+There is no footage of the class as far as I’ve been able to find.
 If one imagines people the likes of Nancy Pelosi, Chuck Schumer or Elizabeth Warren having trouble even holding their phones in place in their hands, I’m sure it has nothing to do with the brilliant questions asked at the Mark Zuckerberg hearings last year.

 They’re selling the opportunity to brand yourself as a company, as an artist, or simply as who you want to be to the rest of the world.